spcl/deep-weather/README.md

 ## Contents

 We separate our experiments into the exploration of ensemble output bias correction, which needs ERA5 data as the ground truth, and ensemble uncertainty forecasting using reduced ensemble members, which runs solely on ENS10 data.
-To make a combined prediction aimed at reducing the forecast skill (CRPS), provide a path to the bias corrected mean and ground truth in the appropriate form in ```Uncertainty Quantification\PreProcessing\preprocessing_parameters.py``` and set the appropriate flags.
+To make a combined prediction aimed at reducing the forecast skill (CRPS), set the appropriate flags in [parameters.py](Uncertainty_Quantification\parameters.py) additionally, provide a path to the bias corrected mean and ground truth in the appropriate form in [preprocessing_parameters.py](Uncertainty_Quantification\PreProcessing\preprocessing_parameters.py).

 ### Contents structure
-`Bias_Correction` Preprocessing and Model for Bias Correction, refer to `Bias_Correction/README.md` `Uncertainty_Quantification` Preprocessing and Model for Uncertainty Quantification --`\parameters.py` All hyperparameters and settings for the model, edit this file to add the paths to your preprocessed data --`\predict.py` Evaluates the model on test data --`\RESNET2D.py` Our TensorFlow model for Uncertainty Quantification --`\train.py` Runs training and validation operations on the model --`\Preprocessing` Contains all necessary files to transform GRIB files into TensorFlow records
+`Bias_Correction` Preprocessing and Model for Bias Correction, refer to `Bias_Correction/README.md`
+`Uncertainty_Quantification` Preprocessing and Model for Uncertainty Quantification
+--`\parameters.py` All hyperparameters and settings for the model, edit this file to add the paths to your preprocessed data
+--`\predict.py` Evaluates the model on test data
+--`\RESNET2D.py` Our TensorFlow model for Uncertainty Quantification
+--`\train.py` Runs training and validation operations on the model
+--`\Preprocessing` Contains all necessary files to transform GRIB files into TensorFlow records
 ---`\GRIB2npy.py` Converts GRIB files to Numpy arrays, needs to be adjusted for the selected parameters
 ---`\npy2tfr.py` Converts the Numpy arrays to TensorFlow records and performs the standardization described in our paper
 ---`\preprocessing_parameters` Parameters for all preprocessing steps, be sure to edit the path folders
 ---`\means.npy` Precomputed means for the Local Area-wise Standardization (LAS) we used in our paper
 ---`\stddevs.npy` Precomputed standard deviations for the LAS

 ## How to cite
 ```